GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: Related Work

-Many early works, \eg~\cite{kalman1960new,helbing1995social,kitani2012activity}, rely on hand-crafted features to model agents' movements.
-Among them, Social Force Models (SFMs)~\cite{helbing1995social} are the most influential ones, which apply different forces to determine agents' speed and orientation, such as repulsive force for collision avoidance with obstacles and attractive force for social connections among agents and goals.
-Trajectory prediction is also widely modeled by \eg~cellular automaton~\cite{burstedde2001simulation}, Kalman filter~\cite{kalman1960new}, Gaussian process~\cite{kim2011gaussian}, Markov Models~\cite{kitani2012activity}, and game theoretic models~\cite{johora2022generalizability}.
-Given the complex dynamics in both spatial and temporal domains, these models based on manually selected or designed features often have limited performance for modeling multi-agent interactions and their multimodalities of potential future trajectories.
+Early works in trajectory prediction often relied on hand-crafted features to model interactions among agents.
+One of the most influential methods is the Social Force Model (SFM) \cite{helbing1995social}, which applies different forces to determine agents' speed and orientation.
+These forces include a repulsive force for collision avoidance with obstacles and an attractive force for social connections among agents and goals.
+Game theoretic models \cite{johora2022generalizability} have also been used to simulate the negotiations of right-of-way among agent players for decision making.
+However, due to the complex dynamics in both spatial and temporal domains, these models based on manually selected or designed features often have limited performance in modeling multi-agent interactions and the multimodalities of potential future trajectories.

-In recent years, data-driven models with an encoder-decoder structure have dominated model designs on trajectory prediction.
-The pioneering work Social-LSTM~\cite{alahi2016social} explores Long Short-Term Memories (LSTMs)~\cite{hochreiter1997long} to encode pedestrians' motion dynamics into the so-called hidden states and a pooling mechanism to model interactions.
-Many later works~\cite{xue2018ss,cheng2021amenet} extend this structure by including more features, such as agent-to-agent and agent-to-environment interactions using LSTM or other Recurrent Neural Network variants, \eg~Gated Recurrent Units (GRUs)~\cite{cho2014properties}.
-However, the model performances highly depend on the hidden states of the encoder-decoder structure.
-With the increase in trajectory length and complexity, the performances are often heavily degraded~\cite{Hug2021Quantifying}.
+In recent years, interactions among agents have been modeled by aggregating latent variables learned from each agent's motion dynamics.
+The pioneering work Social-LSTM \cite{alahi2016social} explores LSTMs \cite{hochreiter1997long} to encode pedestrians' motion dynamics into hidden states and a pooling mechanism to model interactions.
+Many later works \cite{xue2018ss,cheng2021amenet} have extended this structure by including more features, such as agent-to-agent and agent-to-environment interactions using LSTMs or GRUs \cite{cho2014properties}.
+However, the model performances heavily depend on the hidden states, and with the increase in trajectory length and complexity, the performances are often significantly degraded \cite{Hug2021Quantifying}.